prometheus/cloudwatch_exporter/README.md

 If you have 100 API requests every minute, with the price of USD$10 per million requests (as of Aug 2018), that is around $45 per month.
 The `cloudwatch_requests_total` counter tracks how many requests are being made.

+When using the `aws_tag_select` feature, additional requests are made to the Resource Groups Tagging API, but these are [free](https://aws.amazon.com/blogs/aws/new-aws-resource-tagging-api/).
+The `tagging_api_requests_total` counter tracks how many requests are being made for these.

 ## Docker Image